Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Moderate evocation; CL 11th; Forge Ring, *imbue with spell ability;* Price 4,000 gp.

+### Djinni Calling
-**Djinni Calling:** One of the many rings of fable, this "genie" ring is most useful indeed.
+One of the many rings of fable, this "genie" ring is most useful indeed.
 It serves as a special *gate* by means of which a specific djinni can be called from the Elemental Plane of Air.
 When the ring is rubbed (a standard action), the call goes out, and the djinni